coleyon/discord-partypoll/README.md

     /cron [help] - show this help
     /cron enable - enable running cron schedules
-    /cron disable - disable running cron schedules
+    /cron disable - disable running cron schedules /cron set schedule <SCHEDULE_NAME> <SCHEDULE> - sets a crontab to the schedule /cron set channel <SCHEDULE_NAME> - sets a channel to run the command

   format of the SCHEDULE:
       * * * * *